pcchouCR97/Understanding-Cryptography/docs/quantum_computation/qsa_quantum_counting.md

 2. To decide whether the solution even exist, depending on whether the numbert of solutions is zero, or non-zero.
 This is useful when we are facing NP-complete problems.

+> The quantum counting technique only tells how many values $x$ satisfy $f(x)=1$, not what the solutions are.

+> To actually find a solution, you run Grovers' search, which gives one solution with high probability.

 ## Phase estimation

 Quantum counting is an application of the phase estimation procedure to estimate the eigenvalues of the Grover iteration $G$.
 Suppose $|a\rangle$ and $|b\rangle$ are two eigenvectors of the Grover iteration in the space spanned by $|a\rangle$ and $|\beta\rangle$.
 Let $\theta$ be the angle of rotation determined by the Grover iteration.
 From equation,